ankur2710/Tetris-Game-Java/README.md

         statusbar.setText(msg);
     }
 }

 The newPiece() method creates a new Tetris piece.
 The piece gets a new random shape.
 Then we compute the initial curX and curY values.
-If we cannot move to the initial positions,
+If we cannot move to the initial positions, the game is over—we top out.
+The timer is stopped and we display Game over string containing the score on the statusbar.